expo/expo-preview-action/README.md

 - `EXPO_NEW_BUILD_IS_REQUIRED` - Whether a new build of your application is required to open generated preview.
 - `EXPO_NEW_BUILD_IS_REQUIRED_MESSAGE` - If a new build of your application is required to open generated preview, it will contain a default warning message.

 You can use those variables to do whatever you want.
 For example, you can chain this action with [unsplash/comment-on-pr](https://github.com/unsplash/comment-on-pr) to add a comment with QR code under pull request.
-See [example workflows below](#-example-workflows)
+See [example workflows below](#-example-workflows).

 ## ⚙️ Configuration options